-to a significant increase of 3.5 percentage points if the unit size is small and a significant decrease of 5.8 percentage points if the unit size is large.
-Hence, a unit donation scheme with a small unit size might reduce average donations (see Section 4.1) but can manage to attract significantly more donors.
-The major driver for this positive effect on the extensive margin is the unit framing (see columns 3 and 4 of Table 4).
+average donations (see Section 4.1) but can manage to attract significantly more donors.
+The major driver for this positive effect on the extensive margin is the unit framing (see columns 3 and 4 of Table 4), which we expected to have no effect according to the impure altruism model.
 The negative effect with the large unit size is instead mainly driven by providing the information that one nutritional ration of \$30 is sufficient to treat a malnourished child for one month (see columns 5 and 6 of Table 4).